Series:

 1.

 1 Cor.
-16:1, "Now concerning the collection for the saints, as I have given
+16:1, "Now concerning the collection

-order to the churches of Galatia,
+for the saints, as I have given order to the churches of Galatia, even

-even so do ye."
+so do ye."

 2. 1 Cor.
-16:15,
+16:15, "I beseech you, brethren,

-that it is the firstfruits of Achaia, and that they
+(ye know the house of Stephanas, that it is the firstfruits of Achaia, and that they have addicted

-have addicted themselves to the ministry of the
+themselves to the ministry of the saints,)"

 3.

-2 Cor.
-8:4, "Praying us with much intreaty that we would receive the gift, and take upon us the fellowship of the ministering to the saints."
+we would receive the gift, and take upon us the

 4.

 2 Cor.
-9:1, "For as touching the ministering to the saints, it is
+9:1, "For as touching the

-superfluous for me to write to you:"
+ministering to the saints, it is superfluous for me to write to

 5.

 2 Cor.
-9:12,
+9:12, "For the

-"For the administration of this service not only supplieth
+administration of this service not only supplieth

 the want of the saints, but is abundant also by many thanksgivings